 Yes it’s official, Adobe Business Catalyst is being decommissioned – official announcement here.
 Now what?
 Have you got your migration plan sorted?
 If not, no worries, we have you covered.
-Below you will find 10 steps to a smooth migration.
+Below you will find our 10 step process to a smooth migration.

-With the right planning it’s possible to minimise any traffic and ranking loss. in fact, it’s possible upon migration, if handled following this process, to experience higher rankings and improved site performance.
-Plan your migration carefully and should you require any assistance or have any questions request a call back here with a Business Catalyst migration specialists.
+Yes, with the right planning, you can minimise any traffic and ranking loss.
+In fact, it’s possible upon migration, if you follow the process, to experience higher rankings and improved site performance.
+Plan your migration carefully and should you require any assistance or have any questions, request a call back with a Business Catalyst migration specialists – click here.

 Step #1.
 Decide on your chosen content management system (CMS).
 If you’re not sure, try the migration recommendation system – click here.